 An AP MLD with dot11EHTEMLSROptionActivated equal to true shall follow the rules defined in this subclause.

-A non-AP MLD may operate in the EMLSR mode on a specified set of the enabled links between the non-AP MLD and its associated AP MLD.
-The specified set of the enabled links on which the EMLSR mode is applied is called EMLSR links.
-The EMLSR links shall be indicated in the EMLSR
+A non-AP MLD may operate in the EMLSR mode on a specified set of the enabled link(s) between the non-AP MLD and its associated AP MLD.
+The specified set of the enabled link(s) on which the EMLSR mode is applied is called EMLSR link(s).
+The EMLSR link(s) shall be indicated in the EMLSR

-Link Bitmap subfield of the EML Control field of the EML Operating Mode Notification frame by setting the bit positions of the EMLSR Link Bitmap subfield to 1.
-For the EMLSR mode enabled in a single radio non-AP MLD, the STA(s) affiliated with the non-AP MLD that operates on the enabled link(s) that corresponds to the bit position(s) of the EMLSR Link Bitmap subfield equal to 0 shall be in doze state if a non-AP STA affiliated with the non-AP MLD that operates on one of the EMLSR links is in awake state.
+Link Bitmap subfield of the EML Control field of the EML Operating Mode Notification frame by setting the bit position(s) of the EMLSR Link Bitmap subfield to 1.
+For the EMLSR mode enabled in a single radio non-AP MLD, the STA(s) affiliated with the non-AP MLD that operates on the enabled link(s) that corresponds to the bit position(s) of the EMLSR Link Bitmap subfield equal to 0 shall be in doze state if a non-AP STA affiliated with the non-AP MLD that operates on one of the EMLSR link(s) is in awake state.

+An AP MLD with dot11EHTEMLSREnablementOnOneLinkImplemented equal to true shall set the EMLSR Enablement On One Link Support subfield of the Extended MLD Capabilities And Operations subfield of the Common Info field of a Basic Multi-Link element to 1.
+If a non-AP MLD has received from an associated AP MLD a Basic Multi-Link element with the EMLSR Enablement On One Link Support subfield set to 1, the non-AP MLD may set a single bit position to 1 in the EMLSR Link Bitmap subfield of the EML Control field of the EML Operating Mode Notification frame when the non-AP MLD requests to enable the EMLSR mode. (#19522)

+The EMLSR Link Bitmap subfield value of the latest EML Operating Mode Notification frame successfully transmitted by the non-AP MLD indicates the link(s) of the EMLSR operation. (#19522)

 When a non-AP MLD with dot11EHTEMLSROptionActivated equal to true (re)associates with an AP MLD, the EMLSR mode is disabled by default.

 An MLD with dot11EHTEMLSROptionActivated equal to true shall set the EML Capabilities Present subfield to 1 and shall set the EMLSR Support subfield in the Common Info field of the Basic Multi-Link element (9.4.2.312.2 (Basic Multi-Link element)) to 1 in all Management frames that include the Basic Multi-Link element except Authentication frames.
 An MLD with dot11EHTEMLSROptionActivated equal to false and dot11EHTEMLMROptionActivated equal to true (see 35.3.18 (Enhanced multi-link multi-radio operation)) shall set the EML Capabilities Present subfield to 1 and shall set the EMLSR Support subfield of the EML Capabilities subfield to 0.
 An MLD with dot11EHTEMLSROptionActivated equal to false and dot11EHTEMLMROptionActivated equal to false shall set the EML Capabilities Present subfield to 0.

-When a non-AP MLD is operating in EMLSR mode on the EMLSR links, the non-AP STAs operating on the EMLSR links and affiliated with the non-AP MLD shall not operate in dynamic SM power save mode (11.2.6 (SM power save)) on the EMLSR links.
+When a non-AP MLD is operating in EMLSR mode on the EMLSR link(s), the non-AP STA(s) operating on the EMLSR link(s) and affiliated with the non-AP MLD shall not operate in dynamic SM power save mode (11.2.6 (SM power save)) on the EMLSR link(s).

-When a non-AP MLD with dot11EHTEMLSROptionActivated equal to true intends to enable the EMLSR mode on the EMLSR links, then:
+When a non-AP MLD with dot11EHTEMLSROptionActivated equal to true intends to enable the EMLSR mode on the EMLSR link(s), then:

 — A non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with the EMLSR Mode subfield of the EML Control field of the frame set to 1 to an AP affiliated with its associated AP MLD with dot11EHTEMLSROptionActivated equal to true.